OSU veterinary medicine administrator to become dean at Oregon State

 “The committee was tasked with developing a plan to completely revise the curriculum,” he said.
 “While working through this project, I enrolled in a master’s degree in higher education here at Oklahoma State to learn more about aspects of academic administration.”

-Clarke has published more than 70 research papers and acquired significant research grants in support of a variety of research projects focusing on antibacterial drugs and antibiotic resistance.
+Clarke has published more than 70 research papers and acquired significant research grants to support various research projects on antibacterial drugs and antibiotic resistance.
 However, he considers contributing to OSU students’ experience the most rewarding aspect of his time in Stillwater.

 “To serve as a teacher and/or mentor to veterinary and graduate students has been a wonderful privilege,” Clarke said.
 “The legacy embodied in these students is very satisfying.
 To see their accomplishments and know that I played a role in helping them learn and grow means a lot to me.”

-“Cyril is eminently qualified for this position,” says Dr. Michael Lorenz, dean of the Veterinary Center.
-“He has tremendous administrative experience and has excelled in the classroom and in the research laboratory.”
+“Cyril is eminently qualified for this position,” said Dr. Michael Lorenz, CVHS dean.
+“He has tremendous administrative experience and has excelled in the classroom and in the research laboratory.

 Clarke’s wife, Jean, is also a veterinarian and a research microbiologist with the Nomadics division of ICx Technologies in Stillwater.
 The Clarkes have raised their three children in Stillwater and Perkins.
 Stephen is a first-year law student at the University of Texas.
 Jennifer is a junior in biological sciences/pre-veterinary at OSU, and Peter is a first-year engineering student also at the University of Texas.

 In his spare time, Clarke enjoys spending time with his family.
-Years ago, the family established a goal of visiting as many national parks in the United States as possible and, to date, has camped in 70 percent of the country’s national parks.
-Clarke has used the opportunities to pursue his personal hobby of scenic photography.
+Years ago, the family established a goal of visiting as many national parks in the United States as possible and, to date, has camped in 70% of the country’s national parks.
+Clarke has used the opportunities to pursue his hobby of scenic photography.

 “I have a tremendously positive view of the Veterinary Center, in recognition of the quality of the academic program, innovative research and clinical and diagnostic service that advances the profession of veterinary medicine, and economic contributions made to Stillwater and the state of Oklahoma.”